Find a Fish:

-THE FISH - Monkfish is arguable the most unique texture in seafood.
-When prepared correctly Monkfih is most resemblant of Atlantic Lobster meat.
+THE FISH - Monkfish is arguably the most unique texture in seafood.
+When prepared correctly Monkfish is most resemblant of Atlantic Lobster meat.
 Though versatile in preparation methods, most culinarians enjoy a slow application.
 Monk Tail "Osso Bucco" is a very recognized dish in American and European dining.
 Monkfish are predominantly sold "tails only".
-The tail is vurtually the only usable part of the fish.
+The tail is virtually the only usable part of the fish.

 THE GRADE - Tails are sold as follows.